dedis/cothority/README.md

 To configure your conode you need to *open two consecutive ports* (e.g., 6879 and 6880) on your machine, then execute

 ```
-$ ./cothorityd setup
+conode setup
 ```

 and follow the instructions of the dialog.
 After a successful setup there should be two configuration files:

-- The *public configuration file* of your cothority server is located at `~/.config/cothorityd/group.toml`.
+- The *public configuration file* of your cothority server is located at `~/.config/conode/public.toml`.
 Adapt the `description` variable to your liking and send the file to other cothority operators to request access to the cothority.
-- The *private configuration file* of your cothoriy server is located at `~/.config/cothorityd/config.toml`.
+- The *private configuration file* of your cothoriy server is located at `~/.config/conode/private.toml`.

-**Warning:** Never (!!!) share the file `config.toml` with anybody, as it contains the private key of your conode.
+**Warning:** Never (!!!) share the file `private.toml` with anybody, as it contains the private key of your conode.

 **Note:** The [public configuration file](https://github.com/dedis/cothority/blob/master/dedis-servers.toml) of the DEDIS cothority provides an example of how such a file with multiple conodes usually looks like.

 #### Running the Cothority Server

-To start your conode with the default (private) configuration file, located at `~/.config/cothorityd/config.toml`, execute:
+To start your conode with the default (private) configuration file, located at `~/.config/conode/private.toml`, execute:

 ```
-$ ./cothorityd
+conode
 ```

 To increase the verbosity of your conode, start it with:

 ```
-$ ./cothorityd -d 3
+cothority -d 3
 ```

 To use a (private) configuration file at a custom location, start your conode via:

 ```
-$ ./cothorityd -config path/to/config.toml
+cothority -config path/to/private.toml
 ```

 ## Documentation